X

 Caregiving at the Time of Diagnosis

 A prostate cancer diagnosis can be scary.
-There are usually no symptoms at the time of diagnosis, so hearing the words ‘you have prostate cancer’ may be a shock.
+There are usually no symptoms at the time of diagnosis, so hearing a doctor tell a loved one ‘you have prostate cancer’ may be a shock.
 It is okay to let yourself be upset and fearful.
-Everyone deals with the shock of a prostate cancer diagnosis differently.
-Be patient and understanding in view of the circumstances.
 Let your loved one take the time he needs to work through the news while you provide support.

 Learn About Prostate Cancer